mike442144/seenreq/README.md

  * [options](#options)

 __seen.dispose()__
  * dispose resources of repo.
-If you do not call this the connection will keep forever, that is your process will never exit.
+If you are using Redis and do not call `dispose` the connection will keep forever, that is your process will never exit.

 Options
 -----------------